College & Career Center

 Mrs. Crystal Laguna joined our Guidance Department in the Fall of 2012 as an Outreach Counselor and 9th grade Advisor.
 As of Fall of 2015, she is the College Pathways Counselor and collaborates more closely with the C&CC to provides extra support for our first-generation college-going students and Spanish-speaking parents.
 As of 2022, Mrs. Laguna also acts as school counselor for students whose last names begin with the letters A - BE.
 Mrs. Laguna received her B.A from UCLA and completed her Masters in Education, with an emphasis in Counseling, from SJSU.

-Ms. Karla Larson began working for the Palo Alto School District as a second-grade classroom aide at Nixon Elementary in 2006.
+Ms. Karla Larson is the high school Registrar for Palo Alto High School.
+She processes all student transcript requests.
+She began working for the Palo Alto School District as a second-grade classroom aide at Nixon Elementary in 2006.
 The following school year she started working at Paly in the attendance office and quickly immersed herself in the Paly spirit.
 After acting as assistant coach for the JV softball team for six years, she hung up her cleats to spend more time with her family.
-Karla is excited to join the C&CC as of the fall of 2015 as a Guidance Tech and Career Voc Ed Assistant; she is an assistant to the college advisors, coordinating the notation of community service hours (and the Presidential Service Award program) and the Career Speaker series, as well coordinating the Paly Community Scholarship Program and helping families with Naviance.

 Meeting with College and Career Advisors